Why do I assess?

 Different types of assessment.

 There are many different types of literacy assessment, including formal assessment, informal assessment, formative assessment, summative assessment, literacy screening, diagnostic literacy assessment, single-point estimates, and progress monitoring.
+The main types of assessment I carry out is what is called literacy screening.

 What should we assess?